Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 - Yanuy Culinary Guesthouse

 As the name would suggest, food is a big part of the experience at Yanuy Culinary Guesthouse ($48 USD double).
-While the simple bedrooms won’t win any prizes for decoration, they’re perfectly comfortable and the breakfast and optional dinner are the perfect way to engage with Peruvian dining in a cosy, familial setting.
+While the simple bedrooms won’t win any prizes for decoration, they’re perfectly comfortable and the breakfast and optional dinner are the perfect way to engage with Peruvian dining in a cozy, familial setting.

 Best hostels and shared accommodation in Cusco